Rouche/bigdecimal/README.md

 I no longer work with Flex.
 Adobe never did any work to support such an important functionality in finance domain.

-Removed a lot of the cursing from my original project :)
+Removed useless comments from old project.

-OK We are in 2015!
+OK in 2015 now.

 Might need this in TypeScript restored for future use.